 What to Know About Swimming and Beachgoing

-Now, while you technically can swim at the Children’s Pool, it’s discouraged due to high bacteria counts because of the harbor seals that live here.
+Now, while you technically can swim at the Children’s Pool, I do not recommend it due to high bacteria counts because of the harbor seals that live here.

 A rope barrier prevents people from walking on the beach closer to the shoreline during seal pupping season, roughly December 15–May 15.
 During this time, it would be hard to access the water anyway.